 MARPOL, which was ratified by all Black Sea countries, declared the Black Sea as a 'Special Area' for protection where countries agreed to apply more rigorous environmental standards.
 These provisions have, however, never been applied, partly because of a lack of port facilities for receiving and treating oily wastes and garbage from visiting ships.
 Major regional frameworks include the Black Sea Regional Seas Programme and the Bucharest Convention on the Protection of the Black Sea against Pollution and its four Protocols.
 The convention is implemented by the Commission on the Protection of the Black Sea against Pollution (Black Sea Commission - www.blacksea-commission.org).
-The Odessa Ministerial Declaration on the Protection of the Black Sea Environment was signed by the countries of the Black Sea Region in 1993 in order to set goals, priorities and timetable for remedial actions.
+The Odessa Ministerial Declaration on the Protection of the Black Sea Region in 1993 in order to set goals, priorities and timetable for remedial actions.